52nd New York Infantry Regiment: Detailed service

 Reconnaissance to Hatcher's Run December 9–10.

 Dabney's Mills, Hatcher's Run, February 5–7, 1865.

 Watkins' House March 25.
 Appomattox Campaign March 28-April 9.
 Hatcher's Run or Boydton Road March 31.
 White Oak Road March 31.
 Sutherland Station and fall of Petersburg April 2.
 Sailor's Creek April 6.
 High Bridge and Farmville April 7.
 Appomattox Court House April 9.
 Surrender of Lee and his army.

 At Burkesville until May 2.
 March to Washington, D.C., May 2–15.

 Grand Review of the Armies May 23.
 Duty at Washington, D.C., until July.

 Casualties

-The regiment lost a total of 352 men during service; 14 officers and 138 enlisted men killed or mortally wounded, 1 officer and 199 enlisted men died of disease.
+According to Dyers Compendium of the War of the Rebellion, the regiment lost a total of 350 men during service; 14 officers and 139 enlisted men killed or mortally wounded, and 197 enlisted men died of disease.

+According to Phisterers New York in the War of the Rebellion, the regiment lost a total of 351 men during service; 8 officers and 82 enlisted men killed, 6 officers and 56 enlisted men mortally wounded, and 199 enlisted men died of disease or other causes.
+Of those losses, 1 officer and 107 enlisted men died as prisoners of war.

+The regiment suffered a further 29 officers and 387 enlisted men wounded, and 1 officer and 125 enlisted men listed as missing.

+The majority of those listed as missing ended up as prisoners of war.
+The number of men who were captured during the war was higher than the number of men listed as missing.